paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-056-united-states-institute-of-peace.md

 ### Statutory Notes

 #### References in Text
 The District of Columbia Nonprofit Corporation Act, referred to in subsec. (a), is Pub.
 L. 87–569, Aug.
 6, 1962, 76 Stat.
-265, as amended, which is not classified to the Code.
+265, which is not classified to the Code.

 #### Amendments
 2008—Subsec. (b)(3).
 Pub.
 L. 110–315 struck out “the Arms Control and Disarmament Agency,” after “Defense,”.